 Field-hunting tip

-Look in metamorphic rocks, meteorites country — that is the host setting where kushiroite typically forms.
+Look in metamorphic rocks, meteorites country, the host setting where kushiroite typically forms.
 If you start seeing olivine, plagioclase, spinel in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, anhedral grains habit, so train your eye for that shape before scanning the outcrop.